robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

     "title" :"AIME - related wordings",
     "type" : "image",
     "url" : "data/images/aime_wording.png",
-    "comment" : "Graph depicting the various names and adjectives used to address the digital platform of the aime project.
+    "caption" : "Graph depicting the various names and adjectives used to address the digital platform of the aime project.
 The graph is based on a set of webpages harvest with different search-engines queries.
 The nodes are connected when two words appear in the same description.
 The size is propotional to the overall mention of a specific word."
 }
 ```